Schema Independent Relational Learning: Query-based algorithms

 \section{Query-based algorithms}

-In this section, we consider query-based learning algorithms, which learn exact definitions by asking queries to an oracle~\cite{Khardon:1999, Reddy98learninghorn, Selman:2011, Arias:2007, Abouzied:PODS:13}.
-These type of algorithms have been recently used in various areas of database management, such as finding schema mappings and designing usable query interfaces \cite{Cate:2013:LSM:2539032.2539035,Abouzied:PODS:13}.
+In this section, we consider query-based learning algorithms, which learn exact definitions by asking queries to an oracle~\cite{Khardon:1999,Reddy98learninghorn,Selman:2011,Arias:2007,Abouzied:PODS:13}.
+This type of algorithms have been recently used in various areas of database management, such as finding schema mappings and designing usable query interfaces \cite{Cate:2013:LSM:2539032.2539035,Abouzied:PODS:13}.
 Queries can be of multiple types, however the most common types are equivalence queries and membership queries.
 In equivalence queries (EQ), the learner presents a hypothesis to the oracle and the oracle returns {\it yes} if the hypothesis is equal to the target relation definition, otherwise it returns a counter-example.
 In membership queries (MQ), the learner asks if an example is a positive example, and the oracle answers {\it yes} or {\it no}.

+Because query-based algorithms follow a different learning model, Definition \ref{schema_independence} is not suited for evaluating their schema (in)dependence.
+Since a query-based algorithm can ask the oracle whether candidate definitions are correct, the algorithm will always learn the correct definitions by asking sufficient number of queries from the oracle.
+As it takes time and/or resources to answer queries, a desirable query-based algorithm should not ask too many queries \cite{Arias:2007}.
+For instance, some database query interfaces use query-based algorithms to discover users' intents \cite{Abouzied:PODS:13}.
+Because the oracle for these algorithms is the user of the database, a more desired algorithm should figure out the user's intent by asking fewer queries from the user.

-Query-based algorithms are theoretically evaluated by their {\it query complexity} -- the asymptotic number of queries asked by the algorithm.
-Particularly, we evaluate the lower and upper bounds on the query complexity of these algorithms.
-A good query-based algorithm is the one that does not ask many queries, as the more queries are asked, the more resources are required.
-For instance, in the query interface described by~\cite{Abouzied:PODS:13}, the oracle is the user.
-Therefore, the smaller number of questions asked to the user makes the interface more usable.
+Query-based algorithms are theoretically evaluated by their {\it query complexity} -- the asymptotic number of queries asked by the algorithm \cite{Khardon:1999}.
+Therefore, we analyze the impact of schema transformations on the query complexity of these algorithms.
+Generally, if an algorithm has different asymptotic behavior over equivalent schemas, then the algorithm is schema dependent.
+One way to show that an algorithm has different asymptotic behavior over different schemas is by comparing the lower bound on the query complexity of the algorithm against the upper bound on its query complexity.
+If the lower bound under one of the schemas is greater than the upper bound under another schema, then the algorithm is highly schema dependent.
+Of course, this is not a desirable property, as this means that the choice of representation has a huge impact on the performance of the algorithm.
+However, we prove that a popular query-based algorithm called $A2$ suffers from this property.